BoPeng/simuPOP-examples/published/simuGWAS/README.md

 ->5.
 A dictionary 'geneticMap' is used to store genetic distance of each marker.

-:'''[[Attach:selectMarkers.py | selectMarkers.py]]''': This python module provides several utility functions that handles HapMap populations.
+:'''[ selectMarkers.py](Attach:selectMarkers.py )''': This python module provides several utility functions that handles HapMap populations.
 When used as a script, this module creates a population using selected markers and populations

-:'''[[Attach:example1.py | example1.py]]''': This example generates a sample using default parameters. and compares it with the HapMap population from which it is generated
+:'''[ example1.py](Attach:example1.py )''': This example generates a sample using default parameters. and compares it with the HapMap population from which it is generated

-:'''[[Attach:example2.py | example2.py]]''': This example simulates a case-control sample using a gene environment interaction model.
+:'''[ example2.py](Attach:example2.py )''': This example simulates a case-control sample using a gene environment interaction model.

 ->%red%note:%% This example requires a marker list file from Illumina.
 If you do not have this file, you can get a similar file from http://www.openbioinformatics.org/gengen/gengen_download.html.
 You should then change line 46 of example 2 from `ann = open('HumanHap550v3_A.lst')` to `ann = open('hh550v3_snptable.txt')`, and line 49 from `names.append(line.split(',')[1])` to `names.append(line.split('\t')[0])`.

-:'''[[Attach:example3.py | example3.py]]''': This example simulates recent and remote selective sweep and draw trio samples
+:'''[ example3.py](Attach:example3.py )''': This example simulates recent and remote selective sweep and draw trio samples

-:'''[[Attach:example4.py | example4.py]]''': This example simulates an admixed population
+:'''[ example4.py](Attach:example4.py )''': This example simulates an admixed population

- %color=red%These examples are described in detailed in [[http://www.biomedcentral.com/1471-2105/11/442/abstract|this paper]]%%.
+ %color=red%These examples are described in detailed in [this paper](http://www.biomedcentral.com/1471-2105/11/442/abstract)%%.
 Please do not hesitate to contact me for any question.
 More examples will be added when simuGWAS.py is used to produce other types of samples.

 ## Steps of simulation